Samuel David Hawkins: Return to the United States

-Neither the U.S. nor the Chinese government provided Hawkins with money for his return trip to North America.
-Rather, a wealthy Oklahoma City oilman, M. H. Champion, paid for Hawkins' ticket after Hawkins' mother, Carley Sallee Jones, made a public plea for assistance.
+Neither the U.S. nor the Chinese government provided Hawkins with money for his return trip to North America, but a wealthy Oklahoma City oilman, M. H. Champion, paid for Hawkins' ticket after Hawkins' mother, Carley Sallee Jones, made a public plea for assistance.
 Champion also promised Hawkins a job after his return to America.
-Hawkins landed in Los Angeles, California, on March 2, 1957.
-He had defected for more than three years and spent more than seven years in East Asia.
+Hawkins landed in Los Angeles on March 2, 1957, after having been gone for more than three years.
 On June 23, 1957, he was interviewed by Mike Wallace, and explained his decision to defect and his motivations for eventually returning to the United States.
 The following week, Wallace interviewed World War II veteran and Medal of Honor recipient Charles E. Kelly.
 Wallace described how Hawkins had been "accepted back into his community," and asked Kelly, "How do you think that we should treat U.S. Army turncoats?"
 Kelly responded:

 He's a human being; we should treat him the same as we treat any other G.I.
 In my opinion, I think the boy deserves it; he just got off on the wrong track.
 And I know for a fact when he went to Korea, he didn't know whether he was going to come back or he was going to stay there.
 So, maybe he got a little scared when he was captured.
 Maybe he was pressured, tortured.
 I don't think it's the boy's own fault.
 No doubt at the time—I never seen him or never met him—no doubt he was young and he wasn't trained properly.

 In June 1957, it was announced that Hawkins' wife Tanya would arrive in Hong Kong, with the intention of traveling to the United States to be with her husband.
 She arrived in the U.S. in the fall of 1957.
 She claimed that after her husband left China, she lost her job there.

 After his return to the United States, David Hawkins worked in Oklahoma City as a salesman in an oil firm.
 In 2001, the United Press and Associated Press reported that Hawkins had studied to become a physician's assistant, was married, and had children.
 Hawkins returned to China to participate in the filming of Shuibo Wang's 2005 documentary film They Chose China, about the 22 American and British soldiers who defected.
-The film features fellow defector Clarance Adams and his personal story extensively.
+The film features fellow defector Clarence Adams.